Arhosseini77/ADDNN_2023/README.md

 ## Repository Contents

+##### **Included in this repository:**
+    - Code implementations for all homework assignments.
+    - Detailed reports for each homework assignment.
+    - Descriptive files providing comprehensive instructions and guidelines for each homework assignment.

 - **Homework 1: Data Evaluation - Subset Selection and Feature Selection**
     - Techniques for evaluating and selecting subsets of data
         - Separation Index